 For a product to get a five-star rating, it must achieve the maximum number of points available by passing all our Red Line Requirements.

 To receive 4 stars, a product must lose no more than 10% of the points.
 To receive 3 stars, a product must lose no more than 20% of the points.
 To receive 2 stars, a product must lose no more than 30% of the points.
 And products that lose more than 40% of the points are rated 1 star.

 As one example, where the maximum score for a product area was 10, the star ratings would line up as follows:

 - 7 to 7.99 = 2 Star

 - Less than 6.99 = 1 Star

-If you’d like to discuss using product endorsements on your marketing material - or find out more about out methodology, please email firstname.lastname@example.org or call 020 3026 8541.
+If you’d like to discuss using product endorsements on your marketing material, or to find out more about out methodology, please email firstname.lastname@example.org.